 - (1) Name, Title and Agency: The CA MUST verify the name and title of the Contract Signer and the Certificate Approver, as applicable.
-The CA MUST also verify that the Contract Signer and the Certificate Approver are agents representing the Applicant. - (2) Signing Authority of Contract Signer: The CA MUST verify that the Contract Signer is authorized by the Applicant to enter into the Subscriber Agreement (and any other relevant contractual obligations) on behalf of the Applicant, including a contract that designates one or more Certificate Approvers on behalf of the Applicant. - (3) VMC Authority of Certificate Approver: The CA MUST verify, through a source other than the Certificate Approver him- or herself, that the Certificate Approver is expressly authorized by the Applicant to do the following, as of the date of the Verified Mark Certificate Request: - (A) Submit, and, if applicable, authorize a Certificate Requester to submit, the Verified Mark Certificate Request on behalf of the Applicant; and - (B) Provide, and, if applicable, authorize a Certificate Requester to provide, the information requested from the Applicant by the CA for issuance of the Verified Mark Certificate; and - (C) Approve Verified Mark Certificate Requests submitted by a Certificate Requester. - (4) Notary Validation: The CA must conduct validation of the Contract Signer or Certificate Approver for the Applicant following the validation steps described in Appendix G. The CA must verify that the validator is a legally-qualified Notary (or legal equivalent in the Contract Signer or Certificate Approver's jurisdiction), Latin Notary, lawyer, or solicitor (collectively, "Notary") in the jurisdiction where the Contract Signer or Certificate Approver is verified.
+The CA MUST also verify that the Contract Signer and the Certificate Approver are agents representing the Applicant. - (2) Signing Authority of Contract Signer: The CA MUST verify that the Contract Signer is authorized by the Applicant to enter into the Subscriber Agreement (and any other relevant contractual obligations) on behalf of the Applicant, including a contract that designates one or more Certificate Approvers on behalf of the Applicant. - (3) VMC Authority of Certificate Approver: The CA MUST verify, through a source other than the Certificate Approver him- or herself, that the Certificate Approver is expressly authorized by the Applicant to do the following, as of the date of the Verified Mark Certificate Request: - (A) Submit, and, if applicable, authorize a Certificate Requester to submit, the Verified Mark Certificate Request on behalf of the Applicant; and - (B) Provide, and, if applicable, authorize a Certificate Requester to provide, the information requested from the Applicant by the CA for issuance of the Verified Mark Certificate; and - (C) Approve Verified Mark Certificate Requests submitted by a Certificate Requester.

+(4) F2F Verification Procedure: The CA must conduct a F2F Verification Procedure of the Contract Signer or Certificate Approver for the Applicant following the verification steps described in Appendix G, Section 1 or Section 2.
+If the Notarization process of Section 1 is used, the CA must verify that the validator is a legallyqualified Notary (or legal equivalent in the Contract Signer or Certificate Approver's jurisdiction), Latin Notary, lawyer, or solicitor (collectively, "Notary") in the jurisdiction where the Contract Signer or Certificate Approver is verified.